BenoitGaston/audio-libraries-tlk/README.md

                         know what to use.
   --create_cover_jpg CREATE_COVER_JPG default=False
-                        If True an image file called 'cover.jpg' will be created inside each location containig some music files.
+                        If True an image file called 'cover.jpg' will be created inside each location containing some music files.
 Only 1 file will be created per location.
-Even if two songs have distinct coverart --create_album_title_jpg CREATE_ALBUM_TITLE_JPG default=False
+Even if two songs have distinct cover art --create_album_title_jpg CREATE_ALBUM_TITLE_JPG default=False
-                        If True an image file called 'title of the album.jpg' will be created inside each location containig some music files.
+                        If True an image file called 'title of the album.jpg' will be created inside each location containing some music files.
 Only 1 file will be created per location.
-Even if two songs have distinct coverart --complete_missing_cover_art COMPLETE_MISSING_COVER_ART default=False
+Even if two songs have distinct cover art --complete_missing_cover_art COMPLETE_MISSING_COVER_ART default=False
-                        Use the coverart of a song (any arbitrary one) conatinied in the same location to fil all the missing coverarts --convert_to_non_prog CONVERT_TO_NON_PROG default=False
+                        Use the cover art of a song (any arbitrary one) contained in the same location to fil all the missing cover arts --convert_to_non_prog CONVERT_TO_NON_PROG default=False
-                        Convert the coverarts to non-prog images.
+                        Convert the cover arts to non-prog images.
   --create_special_playlists CREATE_SPECIAL_PLAYLISTS default=False
                         Create some playlists and csv file to underline some aspects of a music library.